-In this journal article, we’re delving into the wonderful world of biodiversity – the way that nature uses variety to maintain balance and help life on Earth thrive.
+In the third instalment of our World Ocean series, we delve into the wonderful world of biodiversity – the way that nature uses variety to maintain balance and help life on Earth thrive.

 However, according to WWF:

 “As humans put increasing pressure on the planet, we risk upsetting the balance of ecosystems and losing biodiversity.
 WWF’s 2018 Living Planet Report found an average 60% decline in global populations of mammals, fish, birds, reptiles, and amphibians since 1970.
 The 2019 landmark Global Assessment Report by the Intergovernmental Platform on Biodiversity and Ecosystem Services reported one million animal and plant species are now threatened with extinction – the highest number in human history.”

 With these worrying figures, it’s high time we paid attention to the biodiversity crisis, and put effort into protecting species, habitats and whole ecosystems from extinction – before it’s too late.